Stakeholders: Threat or Opportunity?

-Firms that operate in the same industry with similar stakeholders and organisational pressures could be expected to respond to stakeholders in the same way.
-But they don’t.
-Donal Crilly set out to discover why.
+Firms that are in the same industry with similar stakeholders could be expected to respond to stakeholders in the same way.
+But they don't.

 Different people have different desires, but firms want the same thing: continued investment support leading to continued prosperity and potential growth.
 Any firm with a concern for stakeholders (shareholders or investors, customers or consumers, employees, suppliers, communities — and even governments) needs to prosper.
 As every firm has the same basic goal, it might seem that every firm would deal with pressure from stakeholders, or with an external event, in much the same way.